contactlab/contacthub-sdk-browser/README.md

 `BROWSERSTACK_USER=<user> BROWSERSTACK_KEY=<key> npm test-bs` will run tests on real browsers using BrowserStack.
 The list of browsers is statically defined in `package.json` and `karma.conf.js`

+### How to open the example page in your browser

+`npm run example` will start a local HTTP server and open the example page in your local browser.
+Replace the placeholders in the query string with your authorization token and ids.
+Remember also to add `http://127.0.0.1.xip.io` to the allowed URLs for your Source in the ContactHub web interface (under Settings, Sources, {source name}, Settings).